 Star of Bethnal Green

 This East London located pub describes itself as quirky and against the grain of the typical East End boozer you may find yourself in.
-From eccentric decorations and fine balance between relaxed and rocking, The Star offers punters a place to experience the best food and drink when watching the sports, as well as offering more bang for your buck with DJs and karaoke booths in the evening.
+From eccentric decorations and a fine balance between relaxed and rocking, The Star offers punters a place to experience the best food and drink when watching the sports, as well as offering more bang for your buck with DJs and karaoke booths in the evening.

 Six, Six Nations pubs in Essex

 Ye Olde Smack

-‘The Smack’ is situated in at the end of Old Leigh, an old fishing hamlet mentioned in the doomsday book in 1068.
-Inside it is warm and friendly with lip smackingly good ales, lots of big screens and all seven Sky Sports channels means you won’t need to keep pulling out your phone to check the score!
+‘The Smack’ is situated at the end of Old Leigh, an old fishing hamlet mentioned in the doomsday book in 1068.
+Inside it’s warm and friendly with lip-smackingly good ales, lots of big screens and all seven Sky Sports channels, meaning you won’t need to keep pulling out your phone to check the score!

 A quick punt from Upminster station, The Junction serves plenty of ‘proper’ beer and has enough screens so you’ll never miss a second of the match.
 A favourite for those heading into London for a night out afterwards, although you may not make the conversion that far.
 For the Six Nations the pub is offering a discount on some drinks on the menu.
 Pop in and the friendly staff will be happy to line you up.

 The Railway Hotel

 An ankle tap from West Horndon station, The Railway Tavern sports two large screens for all your rugby needs.
-A village pub that’s really at the heart of the community you’ll find it attracts a great crowd.
-Plus it’s got strong rail credentials as it was built in 1886, the same year steam locomotives began to run West Horndon (formerly East Horndon) from London Fenchurch Street so it gets our vote.
+A village pub that’s really at the heart of the community, you’ll find it attracts a great crowd.
+Plus it’s got strong rail credentials as it was built in 1886, the same year steam locomotives began to run to West Horndon (formerly East Horndon) from London Fenchurch Street – so it gets our vote!

 More of your traditional public house with an authentic working men’s atmosphere, The Plough in Westcliff welcomes a friendly crowd all keen to enjoy the sporting events on display.
 It’s also a great place for a pot of snooker or a throw of the darts, making it a great pitch for a pint.